gitbls/sdm/Docs/Disk-Encryption.md

 ## Unlocking rootfs with a USB Keyfile Disk

-Instead of typing the rootfs password every boot you can use a USB keyfile to unlock the rootfs.
+Instead of typing the rootfs passphrase every boot you can use a USB Keyfile Disk to unlock the rootfs.

 ### Creating a USB Keyfile Disk

 Use `sudo /usr/local/sdm/sdm-make-luks-usb-key` on a host system to create a USB keyfile disk and key. `sdm-make-luks-usb-key` takes one argument, the name of an unmounted disk where the keyfile will be written.
 The disk will be re-partitioned with a small FAT32 partition.

-Use `--init` for the first key you create and save to the USB key disk.
-If you add additional keys to the disk, only use `--init` if you intend to delete all keys already on the disk.
+Use `--init` for the first key you create and save to the USB Keyfile Disk.
+If you add additional keys to the disk (for the same or other systems), only use `--init` if you intend to delete ALL keys already on the disk.

 Switches include:

 * `--ext4` &mdash; Also create a small second partition, formatted as ext4
 * `--hidden` &mdash; Create a GPT formatted disk and tag the partition as EFI.
 It will not be readable on Windows.
 Requires `--init`
-* `--hostname hname` &mdash; Add this key to the file `hostkeys.txt` on the USB key disk.
+* `--hostname hname` &mdash; Add this key to the file `hostkeys.txt` on the USB Keyfile Disk.
 This is handy if you have multiple keys on the disk.
 * `--init` &mdash; Re-initialize the USB disk and re-create the FAT32 partition

 ### Using the USB Keyfile Disk

-The USB keyfile can be used in one of 3 ways:
+The USB Keyfile Disk can be used in one of 3 ways:

-* Already inserted into the system when boot starts
+* Disk already inserted into the system when boot starts
-  * The system will locate the keyfile on the USB disk and continue the system boot
+  * The system will locate the keyfile on the USB Keyfile Disk and continue the system boot
-* Inserted after the boot process has started
+* Disk inserted after the boot process has started
   * Once the disk has been inserted it will be noticed and used
-* Not present
+* Disk not present
-  * Enter the unlock password when prompted with `Insert USB key and press ENTER (or type password then ENTER):`
+  * Enter the unlock passphrase when prompted with `Insert USB Keyfile Disk and press ENTER (or type passphrase then ENTER):`

-### USB Keyfile Usage Notes
+### USB Keyfile Disk Usage Notes

-* The system will not boot if the USB keyfile disk is not inserted AND the system does not have a keyboard attached.
+* In addition to writing the USB Keyfile Disk, `sdm-make-luks-usb-key` also places a copy of the encryption key file in /root/big-long-uid.lek.

-* In addition to writing the USB key disk, `sdm-make-luks-usb-key` also places a copy of the encryption key file in /root/big-long-uid.lek.
-You may find it handy for use during customization runs, but once a USB key disk has been successfully created, you can `sudo rm -f /root/big-long-uid.lek`, or `*.lek` to delete them all.
+  You may find it handy for use during customization runs, but once a USB Keyfile Disk has been successfully created, you can `sudo rm -f /root/big-long-uid.lek`, or `*.lek` to delete them all.
-* If you get to the prompt `Insert USB key and press ENTER (or type password then ENTER):` you will probably see the following messages after you press ENTER:
+* If you get to the prompt `Insert USB Keyfile Disk and press ENTER (or type a passphrase then ENTER):` you will probably see the following messages after you press ENTER:

 ```
 Nothing to read on input.
 cryptsetup: ERROR: cryptroot: cryptsetup failed, bad password or options?
 ```
-These messages can be ignored as the rootfs unlock process will then loop around, retry and find the USB key disk you just inserted.
+These messages can be ignored as the rootfs unlock process will then loop around, retry and find the USB Keyfile Disk you just inserted.

 ### Adding a USB Keyfile to an Already-Encrypted rootfs

-If your rootfs is already encrypted with a password, but no keyfile, you can easily add a keyfile to it:
+If your rootfs is already encrypted with a passphrase, but no keyfile, you can easily add a keyfile to it:
 * Create the USB keyfile disk
   * This can be done on any host and writes the keyfile to a USB disk.
-See above 'Creating a USB Keyfile Disk'
+See above <a href="Disk-Encryption.md#creating-a-usb-keyfile-disk">Creating a USB Keyfile Disk</a>
-* Add the USB keyfile on the host with the encrypted rootfs
+* Add the USB keyfile on the host with the encrypted rootfs (on the system running with an encrypted rootfs):
 ```
 sudo mount /dev/sdX /mnt
 sudo /usr/local/sdm/sdm-add-luks-key /mnt/big-long-uuid.lek